jsdraven/checkRegistrar/README.md

 c.
 Credit transaction ID
 d.
 Debit transaction ID
 e.
 Matching admitted balance ID
+f.
+Account ID.
 6)	Admitted Balance (this will be the balance shown to the user minus the potential buffer created by the rounding process of the credit and debit transactions.)
 a.
 Balance after last transaction
 b.
 As of when
 c.
 Credit transaction ID
 d.
 Debit transaction ID
 e.
 Matching Actual registrar ID
+f.  account ID
+7)  Accounts (checking / credit)
+a.  name
+b.
+Type
+c.  balance
+d.  fees
-7)	A systems log that tracks all db transactions.
+8)	A systems log that tracks all db transactions.